jsdf/goose64/NOTES.md

     - after a short time, return to idle
 - seeking stolen item
   - entered when seeing a stolen owned item (in visual area)
-  - go to item location
+  - move towards location (if in view) or last seen location
   - when in range, pickup item
   - go to item home location
   - drop item